codecrafters-io/build-your-own-redis/stage_descriptions/replication-09-vm3.md

 In this stage, you'll add support for receiving the [`PSYNC`](https://redis.io/commands/psync/) command from the replica.

-### The Handshake Process (Recap)
+### Handshake (Recap)

-As a recap, the master receives the following for the handshake process:
+As a recap, the master receives the following for the handshake:

 1. A `PING` from the replica
 2. `REPLCONF` twice from the replica